Is it right for me?

 We strongly recommend that men in therapy talk to their therapist before registering, and for those in recovery programs to have at least 6 months clean & sober.
 Many mental health care professionals have suggested the NWTA to their clients who have demonstrated the commitment to personal growth and responsibility for their well-being.

-• “I know how these workshops go: You get a little insight, a little warm-and-fuzzy bonding, then you go back to your life and do business as usual.
+The NWTA and its follow-up support groups can be a valuable adjunct to working with a counseling professional but it should not be considered a replacement.
+Get the help you need, and we’ll be here when you’re ready. - “I know how these workshops go: You get a little insight, a little warm-and-fuzzy bonding, then you go back to your life and do business as usual.
 Pretty soon you ask, remind me-what exactly did I get out of that?”

 Actually, that’s probably right, if the training were the only thing a man did.
 The heart of the Mankind Project is the i-Groups which start after the training, composed of those who have finished a weekend.
-These usually meet fortnightly, costing only around $5-10 per meeting for venue costs.
+These usually meet fortnightly, costing only around $5-10 per meeting for venue costs. - “This is a bunch of navel-gazing men who have a good experience together, gain some insight into themselves, then resume destroying the planet and terrorizing their families without making a real difference.”

 A key part of MKP is action in the world-men define themselves as men of service.
 There are many areas of possible service-working with kids, building a more compassionate company, saving the planet, working in prisons.
-Even being present with your family is a kind of service.
+Even being present with your family is a kind of service. - “Hold it-this sounds like some sort of religious cult.
+I already have a religion, thank you.”
+Or “I can’t stand religion, so count me out.”

 Men from all major religions are currently active in the MKP: Christians, Jews, Muslims.
 Many men involved see themselves as non-religious.